Airports staff maintains active communication with Airport pilots and businesses to minimize noise and disturbances associated with the Airports.

 Any other information you have regarding the incident.

 FAA Air Traffic Control Tower at Buchanan Field

 The Federal Aviation Administration (FAA) Role

 Once an aircraft has left the ground, it is in Federal Aviation Administration (FAA) jurisdiction.
-Only the FAA Air Traffic Control Tower (ATCT) can determine which runways are in use and direct an aircraft to change its altitude or flight path.
-Which runways are active is often determined by wind, weather and air traffic conditions.
+Only the FAA Air Traffic Control Tower (ATCT) can direct an aircraft to change its altitude, flight path or runway assignment.
+Runway activity is often determined by wind, weather and air traffic conditions.

 The ATCT at Buchanan Field has a three-mile radius control area.
-Typically, aircraft operating outside of the control area are only required to radio the ATCT if they are planning on landing or departing from Buchanan Field.
+Typically, aircraft operating outside of the control area are only required to radio the ATCT if planning on landing or departing from Buchanan Field.
 All communications with the ATCT are recorded.
-While researching the recordings may allow Airports staff to determine if specific aircraft are operating outside of FAA Rules and Regulations, aircraft operating outside of the control area are not likely to be identified by Airports staff.
+Researching these recordings may allow Airports staff to determine which aircraft are operating in the area and if specific aircraft are causing multiple disturbances.
+Aircraft operating outside of the control area are not likely to be identified based on FAA recordings.